rweather/uwpc/README.md

 This is a historical project of mine from the early 1990's called UW/PC.

-UW/PC was a multiple-window interface to UNIX for IBM-PC's and compatible computers.
+UW/PC was a multiple-window interface to Unix for IBM-PC's and compatible computers.
 It was structured as a terminal program that could be used to dial up to the Unix machine via a modem.

 After connecting, you would start the "uw" server on the Unix side of the connection.
-This server could create up to seven virtual sessions over the dial-up serial link, with special escape sequences to switch between sessions.
+This server could create up to seven virtual sessions over the dial-up serial link, with special control sequences to switch between sessions.

-If a program in one session is printing data, the escape sequences switch the client to write to that window's buffer.
-Similarly, if the user types in a window, then escape sequences are sent to switch back to that session on the server side to deliver the keystrokes to the correct pty on the Unix side.
+If a program in one session is printing data, the control sequences switch the client to write to that window's buffer.
+Similarly, if the user types in a window, then control sequences are sent to switch back to that session on the server side to deliver the keystrokes to the correct pty on the Unix side.
 UW/PC uses ALT+1, ALT+2, etc to switch between windows.